Sessions / Tracks

 Market Analysis

-Global Healthcare Market Outlook and Analysis
+Global Healthcare Market Outlook and Analysis:

-In 2019, the global economy experienced a growth rate of 3.0%, with emerging markets expanding at a stronger pace of 4.6%, while developed economies recorded a more modest increase of 2.0%.
+In 2020, the global economy experienced a growth rate of 3.0%, with emerging markets expanding at a stronger pace of 4.6%, while developed economies recorded a more modest increase of 2.0%.
 This economic landscape revealed sharp contrasts in healthcare expenditure per capita across different regions, as highlighted during WCEPH-2025.
 Countries such as Argentina, Iran, Mexico, and Turkey faced notable market risks, including economic instability and policy uncertainty.
 In contrast, nations like China and several Latin American countries demonstrated elevated per capita healthcare spending, backed by qualitative healthcare infrastructure and robust market revenues.

 For a country to establish a resilient healthcare system and contribute effectively to global economic performance, it must focus on foundational elements such as consistent healthcare policy implementation, political stability, and sustained industrial development.
 These components are vital for enabling long-term growth in both the healthcare and economic sectors.